-Operating under the principle of good governance, the Company was rated by agencies related to the corporate governance in the year 2018 as follows:
+Operating under the principle of good governance, the company was rated by agencies related to the corporate governance in the year 2018 as follows:

-1) According to the assessment of the Annual General Meeting for the year 2018, held by the Investors Association Thailand, companies rated with scored 90-99 out of 100 were "Excellent".
+1) According to the assessment of the Annual General Meeting for the year 2019, held by the Investors Association Thailand, companies rated with scored 90-99 out of 100 were "Excellent".

-2) Survey on Corporate Governance of Listed Companies for the year 2018, organized by the Thailand Institute of Thailand listed companies.
-The company has been assessed as one of the 241 companies that have been scored at a "Very Good" level (Very Good CG Scoring) from the report on corporate governance of listed companies for the year 2018 When compared to the maximum and average overall rating of listed companies, from a total of 657 companies surveyed, the company's overall score was higher than the overall average score of all companies.
+2) Survey on Corporate Governance of Listed Companies for the year 2019, organized by the Thailand Institute of Thailand listed companies.
+The company has been assessed as one of the 258 companies that have been scored at a "Very Good" level (Very Good CG Scoring) from the report on corporate governance of listed companies for the year 2019 When compared to the maximum and average overall rating of listed companies, from a total of 657 companies surveyed, the company's overall score is 83%, that's higher than the overall average score of all companies 81%.